Learn about actual and potential costs

 Have you ever canceled a contract before it was completed?
 If so, what was the reason?

-How do you ensure that contracts can be seen through consistently to completion?
+How do you ensure that contracts are consistently seen through consistently to completion?

 Can I see audited financial statements to determine your company's financial health?